Learn how easy it is to make a Fabric Traveler’s Notebook Cover!

 I’m happy to share that I’ve now designed a range of printables that you can use to create your own creative traveler’s notebook.
 The Creative Artistry range of printables in traveler’s journal size can be found here in my online store, and includes an art journal, inserts including lines, grid and dots, pocket folder, and journal cards – more than enough to make your own beautiful Creative Artistry Traveler’s Journal.

 But what good are inserts without a cover!
-So here’s a free tutorial showing you how I make mine.
+So here’s a tutorial showing you how easy it is to make a traveler’s notebook cover.
 I hope you enjoy!

-How to Make Your Own Traveler’s Journal Cover
+How to Make Your Own Traveler’s Notebook Cover

-This traveler’s journal cover is made using Peltex which is a rigid heavyweight stabilizer.
+The traveler’s notebook cover is made using Peltex which is a rigid heavyweight stabilizer.
 This stabilizer is perfect for making these types of journal covers plus you can sew through it easily.

-The journal cover is very quick to make.
-I used some of my hand-dyed fabric and I left the edges raw because I like them that way.
+The notebook cover is very quick to make.
+I used some hand-dyed fabric and I left the edges raw because I like them that way.
 However you could use any type of fabric at all and turn the edges under if you prefer.
 Just add a bit more seam allowance when cutting the fabric, then turn it under before sewing.

 Gather Your Supplies